ValdemarOrn/Mp2Editor/readme.md

 * Control all parameters that affect the sound
 * Send and receive programs via MIDI
 * Archive and manage your sysex programs.
-* Send Program Chane messages
+* Send Program Change messages
 * Free and open source software

 This editor can not edit the RTM (Real-time MIDI) settings of the unit.